aces/Loris/modules/electrophysiology_browser/test/TestPlan.md

 ### C. Visualization
-13. Follow the [module README extra installation steps](https://github.com/aces/Loris/tree/main/modules/electrophysiology_browser#installation-requirements-to-use-the-visualization-features) and make sure the [Signal Viewer panel](https://github.com/aces/Loris/tree/main/modules/electrophysiology_browser/jsx/react-series-data-viewer#user-manual) displays correctly on the screen.
+13. Follow the [module README extra installation steps](https://github.com/aces/Loris/tree/main/modules/electrophysiology_browser#installation-requirements-to-use-the-visualization-features) and make sure the [Signal Viewer panel] displays correctly on the screen.
+(Documentation: see modules/electrophysiology_browser/jsx/react-series-data-viewer#user-manual )
 14. Delete modules/electrophysiology_browser/jsx/react-series-data-viewer/src/protocol-buffers/chunk_pb.js and revert the change made to modules/electrophysiology_browser/jsx/react-series-data-viewer/package.json to simulate an environement for which the extra installation steps have not been run yet.
 Make sure `make dev` runs without failing, and that except the Signal Viewer panel, all the other components in the page display well.